CMF Design - The Fundamental Principles" /> CMF Design - The Fundamental Principles"> CMF Design - The Fundamental Principles">

 Liliana is a design & trend strategist, CMF Design expert, author and creative director, based in Los Angeles, California.

-Her latest book: CMF Design - The Fundamental Principles of Colour, Material and Finish Design published by Frame, is the first global publication about the CMF Design discipline, and has positioned her as an influential authority in the field.
+Her latest book: CMF Design - The Fundamental Principles of Colour, Material and Finish Design published by Frame, is the first global publication about the CMF Design discipline which, has positioned her as an influential authority in the field.

 Formerly, Liliana served as the Global Head of Design Insights at Nokia where she was responsible for leading global, multi-disciplinary teams, trend research initiatives and key design strategies that Nokia implemented into world class products.
-Her first role at Nokia consisted on creating and establishing the first advanced color & material design team and designing the first textile phone.
+She also created the first team in Nokia fully dedicated to Advanced CMF Design.